CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Possible Complications With Implantation

-While implantation can go seamlessly, there are some possible complications that can happen:
+While implantation should hopefully be seamless, there are some possible complications that can occur.
+These include:

 • Late implantation.
 When implantation happens more than 12 days or so after ovulation, it’s considered late.
 Lamppa says this has been linked to early pregnancy loss.

 • Ectopic pregnancy.
 An ectopic pregnancy happens when a fertilized egg implants and grows outside the main cavity of the uterus.
 Lamppa explains that ectopic pregnancies most commonly occur in the fallopian tubes but can also occur in the ovary, prior cesarean scars or the cervix.
-What’s more, she says this type of pregnancy is never sustainable and can even be life-threatening without timely attention and care.
+This type of pregnancy is never sustainable and can even be life-threatening without timely attention and care.

 Please note: The Bump and the materials and information it contains are not intended to, and do not constitute, medical or other health advice or diagnosis and should not be used as such.
 You should always consult with a qualified physician or health professional about your specific circumstances.